Sport in Russia: Rugby union

+Sambo

+Sambo was created in the Russian SFSR in the Soviet Union, by both Russian-born Viktor Spiridonov and Vasili Oshchepkov.
+The word Sambo is an acronym of samozashchita bez oruzhiya (Russian: самозащита без оружия), which literally translates to 'self-defence without weapons'.

+Combat Sambo sport matches allow for strikes, ground strikes, wrestling and submissions, and is similar to MMA.

+Russian MMA fighters Fedor Emelianenko, and Khabib Nurmagomedov are both former Sambo competitors.

 Speed skating

-Long track speed skating has a tradition in Russia since the Russian Empire, and then in the Soviet Union.
+Long track speed skating has a tradition in Russia since the Russian Empire.
 After the collapse of the Soviet Union, the Russian Federation won medals in speed skating in World Championships and World Cups.
-Although short track speed skating is not as popular as long track in terms of results in Russia, it saw a major boost in popularity after the 2014 Sochi Olympics.

-After the 2022 Russian invasion of Ukraine, the International Skating Union banned all speed skating athletes from Russia from events until further notice.
+After the Russian invasion of Ukraine, the International Skating Union banned all speed skating athletes from Russia from events until further notice.
+In June 2023 it announced that it was maintaining its ban.

 Other winter sports

 Other winter sports the Soviets and Russians have participated in are bobsleigh, skeleton, and luge.

-After the 2022 Russian invasion of Ukraine, the International Bobsleigh and Skeleton Federation suspended the participation of Russian athletes and officials.
+After the Russian invasion of Ukraine, the International Bobsleigh and Skeleton Federation suspended the participation of Russian athletes and officials.
 It also suspended the Bobsleigh Federation of Russia until its next Congress in July 2022.

 Also after the Russian invasion, the International Luge Federation banned all Russian athletes, coaches, and officials from its events.
-It also suspended all Russian officials appointed to its Commissions and Working Groups by the Executive Board, and made Russia ineligible to host any of its events.
+It also suspended all Russian officials appointed to its Commissions and Working Groups by the executive board, and made Russia ineligible to host any of its events.
+In May 2023, the International Ski Federation (FIS) extended its ban on Russian and Belarusian athletes and officials at its events.